 - Take care not to make edits (particularly local adjustments) to the variant in Capture One before the image is saved in the external editor as the result is unpredictable.
 Once saved, adjustments made to the image using the external editor are updated and displayed in Capture One.

 Note that there is no Open With drop-down menu option like there was in earlier versions of Capture One.
 The image(s) will open in the application you originally selected with the Image -> Edit With command.
-The reason for this change is that the Edit With functionality is actually a part of the new Plugin feature in Capture One 12.
+The reason for this change is that the Edit With functionality became a part of the new Plugin feature in Capture One 12.